se4ai2324-uniba/MusicExpress/README.md

 Code Carbon has been integrated, and you can discover further information in the last section of our [Model Card](models/README.md).

+## Performance & Load Testing

+Locust has been integrated, and you can discover further information [here](src/locust/README.md).

 ## Citation

 ```bibtex